lunarphp/lunar/docs/src/upgrading.md

 ### Removal of Saved Carts - Medium Impact

-Saved Carts have now been removed as they aren't a nessicity to the function of a storefront.
+Saved Carts have now been removed as they aren't a necessity to the function of a storefront.
 If you currently use this feature, you will need to either publish the migrations before updating or add the migration to your own app:

 ```php